 To memorize Arabic vocabulary effectively, focus on useful words, learn them in context, review them regularly and use them in real sentences.

 Memorizing Arabic vocabulary takes time, but it becomes much easier with the right method.
-Start with useful words, organize them by theme, learn them in context and review them with spaced repetition.
+Start with useful words, group them by theme, learn them in context and review them with spaced repetition.

 With regular practice and teacher correction, Arabic vocabulary becomes clearer, more practical and easier to remember.
 Step by step, you can build the vocabulary you need to read, understand and communicate in Arabic.